 Note: If changes are made to the test case at a later date, the copied test case will not inherit these changes.

-HINT: You can also copy a folder of test cases in one project into another project.
+HINT: You can also copy a folder of test cases (Module) in one project and place it into another project.
 In this instance, you would select the applicable project, then select the folder in the left panel, choose the Copy option from the drop-down menu, select the project into which you will copy the folder of test cases, select the Test Design object, and paste the test cases into a folder in the project.